-- Well established: comprehensive meta-analysis or other synthesis or multiple independent studies that agree. - Established but incomplete: general agreement although only a limited number of studies exist; no comprehensive synthesis and/or the studies that exist address the question imprecisely. - Unresolved: multiple independent studies exist but conclusions do not agree. - Inconclusive: limited evidence, recognizing major knowledge gaps.
+- Well established: there is a comprehensive metaanalysis or other synthesis or multiple independent studies that agree. - Established but incomplete: there is general agreement, although only a limited number of studies exist; there is no comprehensive synthesis, and/or the studies that exist address the question imprecisely. - Unresolved: multiple independent studies exist but their conclusions do not agree. - Inconclusive: there is limited evidence and a recognition of major knowledge gaps.